mateusznitka/protocolsmanager/README.md

 1. Go to Administration -> Users and click on user login
 2. Go to Protocols Manager tab
 3. Select some or all items
-4. Write a comment to item if you want
+4. Write a comment to an item if you want
+5. Add and fill custom rows if you want
+6. Write a note to export if you want
-5. Select your template from list and click "Create"
+7. Select your template from list and click "Create"
-6. Your protocol is on list above now, you can open it in new tab.
+8. Your protocol is on list above now, you can open it in new tab.
 It is available in Managament -> Documents too.
-7. You can delete all or some protocols by selecting them and click "Delete".
+9. You can delete all or some protocols by selecting them and click "Delete".
 ## Notes
 1. Generated items depends on what you assign to the user in GLPI
 2. You can edit template core in HTML by editing template.php file in protocolsmanager/inc directory
 ## To do
 1. More customization
-2. Possibility to add custom row
-3. Possibility to change showing serial and inventory number in one or two columns
-4. Possibility to add custom columns
+2. Possibility to add custom columns
+3. Word-breaking or auto-column size
 ## Contact
 mateusznitka01@gmail.com